sjkiss/ontario_private_school_enrolment/README.md

----
-title: Ontario Private and Public School Enrolment
+# Ontario Private and Public School Enrolment
----

 The purpose of this repository is to provide a single point of access for data on private and public school enrollment in Ontario.
 It contains: